ahhninjas/Resume/Resume.md

 1. [Download Link To Excel Document With All Items](/)
 1. [Link To Amazon Profile With All Wish List Items](/)<br>

-Create a social media management page for a service include j tiger and monster x as citations

-Create a page that specifically sells my writings or media for money

 <b>Metal Illnesses</b>
 - [Diagnostic Statistician's Manual - DSM](/)
 - [Alcoholism](/)